Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html.md

 The steps are as follows:

-1. Create our Verify URL by encoding and embedding the OA document data at the back of the Verify URL
+1. Create the Verify URL by encoding and embedding the OA document data at the back of the Verify URL
-2. Create our HTML file to be issued (we will be using a [sample template](https://github.com/Open-Attestation/oa-embedded-html/blob/master/samples/healthcert-pdt-oa-embedded-uri-fragment-sample.html))
+2. Create the HTML file to be issued (we will be using a [sample template](https://github.com/Open-Attestation/oa-embedded-html/blob/master/samples/healthcert-pdt-oa-embedded-uri-fragment-sample.html))
-3. Modify the button in the HTML file to contain our Verify URL.
+3. Modify the button in the HTML file to contain the Verify URL.
 This button will redirect the user to the [Verify page](https://www.verify.gov.sg/) where the OA document will be verified and rendered accordingly.

    ![Resultant HTML](/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html/html-proceed-verify.png)